0xPARC/circom-ecdsa/README.md

 This process will also generate and verify a proof for a dummy input in the respective `scripts/[circuit_name]` subdirectory, as a smoke test.

+## Circuits Description

+The following circuits are implemented and can be found in `circuits/ecdsa.circom`.
+* `ECDSAPrivToPub`: Given a secp256k1 private key, outputs the corresponding public key by computing `(private_key) * G` where `G` is the base point of secp256k1.
+* `ECDSAVerifyNoPubkeyCheck`: Given a signature `(r, s)`, a message hash, and a secp256k1 public key, it follows ecdsa verification algorithm to extract `r'` from `s`, message hash and public key, and then compares `r'` with `r` to see if the signaure is correct.
+The output result is `1` if `r'` and `r` are equal, `0` otherwise.

+The 256-bits input and output are chunked and represented as `k` `n`-bits values where `k` is `4` and `n` is `64`.
+Please see above examples for concrete usages.

+WARNING: Beware that the input to the above circuits should be properly checked and guarded (Lies on the curve, not equal to zero, etc).
+The purpose of the above circuits is to serve as building blocks but not as stand alone circuits to deploy.

 ## Benchmarks

 All benchmarks were run on a 16-core 3.0GHz, 32G RAM machine (AWS c5.4xlarge instance).